knitli/.github/SECURITY.md

 ### What to Include

-Please include as much of the following information as possible in your report:
+Please include as much of the following information as possible in your report (when applicable):

 1. **Type of issue** (e.g. cross-site scripting, authentication bypass, etc.)
 2. **Full paths of source file(s) at the root of the issue** (if relevant)